jkbhk/hidenseek/README.md

 ## HideNSeek

-- a simple tool that allows the user to hide a file inside an image
+- A simple tool that allows the user to hide a file inside an image
-- designed to work offline in a single html file without requiring any external dependencies.
+- Designed to work offline in a single html file without requiring any external dependencies.

 ### How does this work?